TimSVector/vc_scripts_submodule/README.md

                             format
       --send_to_bitbucket   Generate Junit and Extended Cobertura data to send to BitBucket
+      --send_all_coverage   Send all coverage to BitBucket.
+Default is partial or not coveraged
+      --minimum_passing_coverage MINIMUM_PASSING_COVERAGE
+                            Minimum overall coverage required to pass (default 80 percent)
       --lcov                Generate coverage results in an LCOV format --junit               Generate test results in Junit xml format --export_rgw          Export RGW data